 Information for Prospective Postdocs and Grad.
 Students

 Chemical Kinetics and Reaction Dynamics Textbook

-Paul Houston is Dean of the College of Sciences at the Georgia Institute of Technology, a post he assumed in 2007.
-He is also a Professor in the School of Chemistry and Biochemistry at Georgia Tech.
+Paul Houston is a Professor in the School of Chemistry and Biochemistry at Georgia Tech.
+From 2007-2013 he was Dean of the College of Sciences at the Georgia Institute of Technology.
 Prior to taking these positions he was at Cornell University for 32 years, most recently as the Peter J. W. Debye Professor of Chemistry.
 He joined Cornell in 1975 following undergraduate study at Yale, doctoral work at MIT, and postdoctoral research at the University of California at Berkeley.

 Houston was a Senior Associate Dean from 2002-2005 in the College of Arts and Sciences at Cornell, where his job included working with roughly half the programs and departments in the College, from such diverse areas as Medieval Studies, Theatre Arts and English, to Sociology and Economics, to Molecular Biology and Genetics.
 Faculty hiring, tenure and promotion, and budgetary matters occupied half of his time.
 This half is now occupied with teaching chemistry at the graduate and undergraduate levels.